 How to combine piano chords

-After you have learned chords you want to combine them in a way that creates music.
+As soon as you have learned chords, you want to combine them in a way that creates music.
 The guitar may be the ultimate chord instrument in the way the chords by themselves make great music.
 A piano player will in many cases add some melody notes to the harmony created by the chords.

-If you are going from a chord to the next in a random fashion you will now and when experience dissonance.
-So how to avoid the dissonance?
-Stay in one key at a time is the simple answer.
+If you shift from one chord to another at random, you will now and when experience dissonance.
+So how to avoid dissonance?
+Stay in the same key is the simple answer.
 The table below gives you the guidelines.

-The table tells us, for example, that we can combine the chords C, Dm, Em, F, G, Am and Bdim in all possible ways … and it will not be any disharmony.
+The table tells you, for example, that you can combine the chords C, Dm, Em, F, G, Am and Bdim in all possible ways … and it will not be any disharmony.

-The table above is focusing on major keys with a major chord as the first chord a sequence (or at least working as the tonal center).
-However, it is also possible to start a progression with a minor chord (or use it as the tonal center), which the table the below show.
+The table above focus on major keys with a major chord as the first chord a sequence (or at least working as the tonal center).
+It is, however, possible to start a progression with a minor chord (or use it as the tonal center), which the table the below show.

 The Am chord is the minor relative to the C major chord.
 So, for example, you could start with Am and create progressions with the chords in the key of C.